Node Profiles

 Profiles are usually created with:

-uv run xian network join validator-1 --network mainnet --template embedded-backend ...or by network create when bootstrapping a fresh local network.
+uv run xian network join validator-1 --network testnet --template single-node-indexed ...or by network create when bootstrapping a fresh local network.

 Use xian network template list to inspect the canonical starter shapes before creating or joining a network.